By Ronaldo Mohammed

 Ronaldo Mohammed is an undergraduate student at the University of the West Indies, Trinidad & Tobago, currently pursuing a double major in French and Spanish.
 As a young, aspiring writer he is also one of the chairpersons of U.WE Speak, a group that hosts monthly open mic events at the University campus.
 The mission of U.WE Speak is to promote free speech and activism through the Arts.

-A CONVERSATION ART
+A CONVERSATION LITERATURE

 FILM